nzakas/understandinges6/manuscript/12-Proxies-and-Reflection.md

 console.log(myThing instanceof Thing);      // true
 ```

 In this example, the class `Thing` returns a proxy from its constructor.
 The proxy target is `this` and the proxy is returned from the constructor.
 That means `myThing` is actually a proxy even though it was created by calling the `Thing` constructor.
-Because proxies pass through their behavior to the target, `myThing` is still considered an instance of `Thing`, making the proxy completely transparent to anyone using the `Thing` class.
+Because proxies pass through their behavior to their targets, `myThing` is still considered an instance of `Thing`, making the proxy completely transparent to anyone using the `Thing` class.

-With that in mind, it's fairly straightforward to create a custom array class using a proxy.
-The code is mostly the same as the code in the "Implementing Behavior #2" section.
-The same proxy code is used, but this time, it's used inside of a class constructor.
+With that in mind, creating a custom array class using a proxy in relatively straightforward.
+The code is mostly the same as the code in the "Deleting Elements on Reducing length" section.
+The same proxy code is used, but this time, it's inside a class constructor.
 Here's the complete example:

 ```js
 function toUint32(value) {